anchore/syft/README.md

 - `github-json`: A JSON report conforming to GitHub's dependency snapshot format.
 - `syft-table`: A columnar summary (default).
 - `template`: Lets the user specify the output format.
 See ["Using templates"](#using-templates) below.

+Note that flags using the @<version> can be used for earlier versions of each specification as well.

 ### Supported Ecosystems